Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## ∆l (Logarithm (log_2) / Staionary Points)

-Get the logarithm of a number to base 2 / get the stationary points of a function
+Get the logarithm of a number to base 2

 ### Overloads

 - num a: `math.log2(a)`
-- str a: `stationary_points(a)`
 -------------------------------
-## ∆τ (Common Logarithm / Local Maxima)
+## ∆τ (Common Logarithm)

-Get the common logarithm of a number / local maxima of a function
+Get the common logarithm of a number

 ### Overloads

 - num a: `math.log10(a)`
-- str a: `local_maxima(a)`
 -------------------------------
 ## ∆d (Straight Line Distance)